 Foyer Lataste Water Project – Cambodia

 Foyer Lataste was founded in the village of Khla kaun Thmei in 1998 by the Khmer organization ADTJK (Khmer Youth Technical Development Association).
-Its first aim was to provide food, shelter, health care and education (primary, secondary and higher) to children whether orphaned or coming from extremely poor background.
+Its first aim was to provide food, shelter, health care and education (primary, secondary and higher) to children whether orphaned or coming from an extremely poor background.
 Today Foyer Lataste is home to 48 children aged 5 to 20.

 ADTJK subsequently helped build and fund the first primary school in the village, the Somra Komar Primary School, based on Foyer Lataste land and now open to all 6 grades of the primary level.
 ADTJK still helps fund the school and provides educational material and water to the students and staff.